Macikai POW and GULAG camps: Soviet period

-After the second Soviet occupation of Lithuania, the Soviets established in the former German prisoner-of-war camp firts, their own POW camp and later a GULAG labor camp.
+After the second Soviet occupation of Lithuania, the Soviets established in the former German prisoner-of-war camp first, their own POW camp and later a GULAG labor camp.

 The German and Allied Prisoners-of-War Camp No. 184 operated from 1945 to 1948.
 Germans, Romanians, Hungarians, Austrians, the Czech, the Dutch, Danes and people of other nationalities were imprisoned there.
 In 1946, the camp was reorganized and renamed as the treatment camp; the seriously ill and physically exhausted prisoners of war were brought there from all camps in Lithuania.
 During this period, approximately 500 people died there;

 The Gulag camp operated from 1945 to 1955.
 Civilians, political prisoners, priests, as well as women and children were imprisoned there.
 Most prisoners were Lithuanians, Russians, Poles, and Belarusians.
 The Soviets would imprison people in the Gulag camp for 'counter- revolutionary crimes' (members of the resistance movement, partisan supporters, farmers having failed to pay obligations, and people having fled exile).
 Criminals were also held in the camp.
 In 1948–1955, approximately 450 people died in the camp.

 Political prisoners sentenced to 25 years of correctional work at the camp were held in a separate enclosed area.
 Even though official documents would often falsify the causes of prisoner deaths, it is a known fact that people would be executed by firing squad or exterminated in gas chambers; some of them would die from cold and hunger.
 The camp had a branch on Rusnė Island, which was founded in 1951 and held a population of around 200.
 In 1948 to 1955, nearly 450 people perished at the Macikai Gulag camp.
 Dead prisoners would be buried next to the camp.
 Currently, the cemetery is surrounded by a fence; however, there are no exact data as to how many people are actually buried there.

 The Gulag camp was closed on June 18, 1955.
 After that, efforts were made to tear down the prisoner cemetery.
 An irrigation project for the territory of the cemetery was drawn in 1955.
 Even though the irrigation was never completed, the remaining area of the cemetery is now smaller, because its western side had been washed and eroded by the River Šyša for an extended period of time, and its northern and eastern territory was used as pastures and tilled land.
 In the second half of the 20th century, residential buildings were erected on a portion of the cemetery.

 Mass graves of the Gulag camp in Macikai were discovered in 2020.